kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md

 # ETL Federation (preferred)

-There are two primary methods to aggregate all cluster information back to a single Kubecost UI described in the [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) doc.

-Below is the configuration guide using **Kubecost ETL Federation**.

 {% hint style="info" %}
 Federated ETL is only officially supported for Kubecost Enterprise plans.
 {% endhint %}

-Federated extract, transform, load (ETL) gives teams the benefit of combining multiple Kubecost installations into one view without dependency on Thanos.
+Federated extract, transform, load (ETL) is one of two methods to aggregate all cluster information back to a single display described in our [Multi-Cluster](/install-and-configure/install/multi-cluster/multi-cluster.md#enterprise-federation) doc.
+Federated ETL gives teams the benefit of combining multiple Kubecost installations into one view without dependency on Thanos.

 There are two primary advantages for using ETL Federation: